CCrowRun/data-search/README.md

 As a customer service representative, I want to search for fields that are empty for any of the above so that I can ensure data is appropriately filled in.

 As a customer service representative, I want to know if no results are returned so that I can review whether it needs to be created in the system or not.

+##Design Decisions

+###Language, Framework
+* Ruby on Rails vs. vanilla Ruby and Python
+* JQuery, AngularJS, vanilla Javascript

+###JSON file handling
+* PostgreSQL vs data file

+##Application languages and Versions

+##Next Steps
+* Research HTTP requests to confirm what AJAX is sending to the controller
+* Review controller org_search method to confirm parsing of the correct JSON file to a hash is succeeding
+* Use kay from created hash set to search for items that match the user-entered hash set
+* Revise JQuery to dyamically update the bottom of the page with search results
+* Expand controller to include a similar method for users and tickets
+* Run linter against results